-Strategy 2.4 Provide regulatory incentives to reduce production costs and promote the production of workforce housing, creating density bonuses, greater flexibility in placing manufactured housing throughout the city, and reductions in parking requirements for highly attainable housing types, where appropriate.
-Also, City contributions to off-site improvements will benefit the development of workforce affordable housing.
+Strategy 2.4 Provide regulatory incentives (such as streamlining the plan review and permitting process) to reduce production costs and promote the production of workforce housing, creating density bonuses, greater flexibility in placing manufactured housing throughout the city, and reductions in parking requirements for highly attainable housing types, where appropriate.
+In addition, City contributions to off-site improvements will benefit the development of workforce affordable housing.